 Together, these courses provide an integrated foundation for those seeking to teach, research, or apply NP in academic, clinical, or applied settings.

 This course is fully online, self-paced, and text-based, with figures/diagrams, powerpoint presentations, and short animated videos.
 This course has a syllabus, four modules, quizzes, one final exam, and a course evaluation.
-The pace with which you complete this course will depend on your personal reading, comprehension, and learning style (see Course flyer: APA, NBCC, CDR version, CAMFT version).
+The pace at which you complete this course will depend on your personal reading, comprehension, and learning style.
+See the Course flyer: APA/NBCC/CDR or CAMFT).

 CNP is approved to sponsor Continuing Education (CE) for professionals through the following organizations: